QubesOS/qubes-doc/debugging/vm-interface.md

 VM after applying rules may signal some error, writing a message to `/qubes-iptables-error` key.
-This does not exclude any other way of communicating problem - like a popup.
+This does not exclude any other way of communicating problems - like a popup.

 #### Firewall rules in 4.x ####